maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module10.md

 All in all, the ESP32 can be programmed easily and works well so it's not as bad as it may look :smile:.

 ### Powering the board
-The ESP32 can be directly fed with 5V as it features a built-in voltage regulator but then you need to make sure to supply it on "Vin" pin.
+The ESP32 can be directly fed with 5V as it features a built-in voltage regulator but then you need to make sure to supply it on the "Vin" pin.
 Otherwise, I implemented a voltage regulator and the 5V can come from a mini USB B connector.
 The 3.3V is then fed to the same name pin on the board (top left corner).

 ### Programming the board
-Dev kit usually features a CP2102 USB-UART converter chip that allows for direct programing using the USB connector.
+Devkit usually features a CP2102 USB-UART converter chip that allows for direct programming using the USB connector.
 A ROM Bootloader is built-in on the ESP32.
-You cannot remove it neither deactivate it (though you can load a second bootloader on top of it if needed).
+You cannot remove it either deactivate it (though you can load a second bootloader on top of it if needed).
 This bootloader is able to look at incoming data to see if it is a programming hex file.
 If so, it will be possible to program it using UART or JTAG.
 In my case, I chose to use the UART connection (RX and TX pins on the right-hand side of the ESP32).
 I still need to convert serial data (from the USB out of my computer) to UART.
 I used a TTl-RS232-3V3 which is a TTL to USB converter cable.
 <figure> <center>
   <img src="./../../img/mod10/converter2.jpg" alt="logo text" width="80%" />